Debra Wood, RN

 Nitrates help relieve chest pain by dilating the arteries, which allows more blood to flow to the heart muscle.
 Early in treatment, nitroglycerin may be administered as a tablet placed under the tongue or infused through a vein.
 Long-term, nitroglycerin may be given on a regular basis through a patch, paste, or orally to control chronic chest pain.

-A drug to dissolve or break up blood clots in the coronary artery may be given via a needle placed in the arm (intravenously or IV).
+A drug to dissolve or break up blood clots in the coronary artery may be given via an IV.
 Early treatment, within three hours of the

 heart attack, offers the best chance for good results.
 Your medical history, age, and condition may prevent treatment with clot-busting drugs.